Nitrokey/nitrokey-documentation/pro/tut_OpenVPN_Server Configuration_1.md

-# OpenVPN Configuration to login with the Nirokey Pro
+# OpenVPN Configuration to login with the Nitrokey Pro

 This guide shows how to configure OpenVPN clients to login using a [Nitrokey Pro 2](https://shop.nitrokey.com/shop/product/nk-pro-2-nitrokey-pro-2-3).
 For key management we will be using [Easy RSA](https://github.com/OpenVPN/easy-rsa), a utility that has been evolving alongside OpenVPN.